rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 can tolerate a downtime of less than an hour which is the maximum time any of nodes can be down then this consumer is suitable.
 Else, we need to make it HA.
 Look at the [next](#ha-durable-consumer) type of application.

+#### What about strict order processing of messages?

+If we need to have strict ordering of processing of messages we need to use `exclusive: true` attribute.
+If we have more instances, they will fail to subscribe but will retry based on the `recoveryInterval: 5000` attribute.

+**TODO** investigate how to set *single-active-consumer* on SCS

 ### HA Durable consumer